awillig/dcp-vardis/spec-v1.0/dcp-bp.md

       payload.
 	- `length` of type `BPLength` contains the length of the payload as a number of bytes.

+- The transmissible data type `BPHeader` is the header for a BP packet including one or more payload blocks.
+It is a record with the following fields:
+    - `magicNo` is an unsigned 16-bit value.
+It has to be set to `0x497E`.
+	- `senderId` is of type `NodeIdentifier` and contains the node identifier of the node sending the beacon.
+    - `version` is an unsigned 8-bit value containing the version number of the beaconing protocol being used.
+It has to be set to `0x01` (corresponding to Version 1 of the DCP protocol stack described in this specification).
+	- `numPayloads` is an unsigned 8-bit value specifying the number of BP payload blocks contained in the remaining BP packet.
+Each payload block includes a `BPPayloadBlockHeader` followed by a block of bytes specific for the corresponding BP client protocol.
+	- `seqno` is an unsigned 32-bit value.
+A BP instance maintains a corresponding local unsigned 32-bit variable `bpSequenceNumber` that is initialized to zero and incremented before each construction of a new beacon.
+The updated value is included in the `BPHeader`.
+This allows receiving nodes to estimate beacon loss rates towards the sending node.

 ### Client Protocol List